 Icon of the Seas vs Titanic Lifeboats

-The Titanic compared to modern cruise ships didn’t have enough lifeboats, which could have saved lives.
-Titanic only had 20 lifeboats (including 14 standard wooden lifeboats, 2 wooden cutters, 4 collapsible canvas lifeboats) which could hold 1,178 people, the legal minimum.
-There were over 2,240 people on board, including the crew.
+The Titanic compared to modern cruise ships did not have enough lifeboats, which could have saved more lives.
+It carried only 20 lifeboats including 14 standard wooden lifeboats, 2 wooden cutters, and 4 collapsible canvas lifeboats, with a total capacity of 1,178 passengers, meeting the legal minimum at the time.

 International Ice Patrol